miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 ![Linux/UNIX Command Quick Reference](https://cdn-images-2.medium.com/max/1200/1*3DaRml5vdPK_fCCCxBEHnA.png "adapted from https://fosswire.com/post/2007/08/unixlinux-command-cheat-sheet/]")

-Keep in mind that there are still tons of things which I did not cover in this tutorial.
-To learn more topics or gain deeper insights, be sure to visit [Ryan’s articles](http://ryanstutorials.net/linuxtutorial/ "Linux Tutorial")!
+Keep in mind that there are still tons of things that I did not cover in this tutorial.
+Online sources, particularly the ones I've linked to throughout this guide, will help you immensely in your journey to master Linux.

-What’s next?
 It’s now on **you**.

-As you develop your own experience, remember that you’re not alone.
-If you ever get stuck on something, Google is always there waiting for you.

 Good luck :)